it-p-lodz-pl/TUL.Courses/PT.IFE/ForumTemplates.md

 I am open to any questions or proposals you may have.
 Contact me on Teams or by email.

 Good luck!!

+### Forum

+I have been asked by the University Authority to harmonize the schedule with the current situation, and especially the late enrolment of some course members.
+I agree with that so I decided to postpone the deadline for Task 1 from lesson 5 (10-11-2020) to lesson 6 (17-11-2020).

+During the next laboratory, we will repeat the same agenda as for lesson 4, and as a result, you will have the opportunity to reserve a place in the line to validate your code against my environment and assessment rules.
+Again, it is your opportunity but not a requirement.
+Add to the code everything you believe is useful for you.
+In other words, everything is allowed but only a few things are required.

+**My advice is - keep things as simple as possible to avoid a surprise.**

+Contact me directly in any case questions or proposals you may have.

 ## Task 1 Check list publication